The Texas Abortion Ban Hinges On 'Fetal Heartbeat.' Doctors Call That Misleading

 What cardiac activity means — and doesn't mean — early in pregnancy

 But obstetricians say that's not how this information is used by health care providers.
-"We don't use it to date of pregnancy," says Dr. Samantha Kaplan, an OBGYN at Boston Medical Center and assistant professor at Boston University's medical school.
+"We don't use it to date of pregnancy," says Dr. Samantha Kaplan, an OB-GYN at Boston Medical Center and assistant professor at Boston University's School of Medicine.

 "There is nothing specific and meaningful and relevant about the detection of cardiac activity at this gestation that implies anything that's relevant for women's health or for pregnancies," says Kerns.
 "It is one indicator — among many indicators — that a pregnancy may or may not be progressing with some expected milestones."